Premier Li congratulates inaugural ceremony of AFCA

 Officially established in May at the Belt and Road

-forum in Beijing, the AFCA has 107 institutions from around the world as founding members.
+Forum in Beijing, the new organization has 107 institutions from around the world as founding members, covering banking, securities, insurance and other financial areas.

-China is willing to join hands with relevant parties to push for the construction of the Belt and Road Initiative, for which AFCA can provide strong support, according to the letter.
+China is willing to join hands with relevant parties to push for the construction of the Belt and Road Initiative, for which AFCA can provide strong support, according to Li's letter.

 Li hoped that the AFCA could follow the philosophy of green finance and inclusive finance, step up exploration and cooperation, and make active contributions to the stable growth of Asian economy, and the global economy as a whole.